hatari/hatari/readme.txt

 Version 4.2 of the library allows to access IPF files, while the more recent version 5.1 fixes some bugs, as well as adding support for CTR files.

-Since version 5.1 is not yet available for all OSes in binary form, Hatari still default to version 4.2 (but you can compile capsimage 5.1 sources to build your library).
-You can change this by modifying "SET(CAPSIMAGE_VERSION 4)" into cmake/FindCapsImage.cmake
+Hatari defaults to version 5.1, but you can also use the older 4.2 version if 5.1 is not available for your OS.
+You can change this by modifying "SET(CAPSIMAGE_VERSION 5)" into cmake/FindCapsImage.cmake

 Refer to http://softpres.org/download and get the corresponding file from the "User Distribution" section that matches your OS.